siddharthsambharia/siddhxrth-tech-obsidian/_pages/index.md

 - the cost of energy will come close to 0 in the coming decades
 - number of iterations is the key to successful things
 - good artists copy, great artists steal
+- agency is the most important thing if intelligence becomes democratized

 i will probably add more to this list soon --- meanwhile feel free to say hi on [sam.siddharth10@gmail.com](mailto:sam.siddharth10@gmail.com?subject=Hello!)!